Holding Absence

 Holding Absence are a Welsh rock band from Cardiff, formed in 2015.
-None of the founding members remain in the band.
+As of 2026, none of the founding members remain in the band.
 The group consists of lead vocalist Lucas Woodland, guitarist Scott Carey, and bassist Benjamin Elliott.

 The band released an initial collection of singles in 2017, as well as a split EP with Loathe in 2018, before finally releasing their debut record, Holding Absence, in 2019.
-They are signed with SharpTone Records.
+They are signed with Sumerian Records.

 The band took their name from the title of the song "Holding Your Absence" by Hammock.

 History

-2015–2018: Formation, singles and the This Is as One EP
+Formation, singles and the This Is as One EP (2015–2018)

-The band initially formed in 2015, fronted by vocalist Zac Vernon who appears on their first recorded and released tracks.
+Following their departure from their previous band Oceans Apart, bassist James Evans and guitarist Giorgio Cantarutti sought to form a melodic hardcore band.
+The pair hired vocalist Zac Vernon, whom Evans performed alongside in a pop-punk band, as well as second guitarist Feisal El-Khazragi.
+Holding Absence formed in 2015.
+Vernon appeared on only their first recorded and released tracks.
 Their debut single, "Immerse", was released on 21 June 2015, with their second single, "Luna", following soon after.
 In 2016, Zac left the band and formed Parting Gift, leaving the door open to Lucas Woodland of defunct outfit, Falling With Style.

-Upon Lucas joining the band in 2016, Holding Absence released "Permanent", their debut single under this iteration.
-The band would soon go on to follow up the release of "Permanent" with their contrasting single "Dream of Me", gaining the attention of US-based record label "Sharptone Records".

-In 2017, the band signed with SharpTone Records, with a physical release of the double-A side single Permanent/Dream of Me.
-The following few months were spent touring the UK alongside several bands, including Blood Youth and We Are The Ocean, before eventually performing at the prestigious Download Festival in Donington.
+Upon Woodland joining the band in 2016, Holding Absence released "Permanent", their debut single under this iteration.
+The band would soon go on to follow up the release of "Permanent" with their contrasting single "Dream of Me", gaining the attention of US-based record label SharpTone Records.
+In 2017, the band signed with the label, who put out a physical release of the double-A side single Permanent/Dream of Me.
+The following few months were spent touring the UK alongside several bands, including Blood Youth and We are the Ocean, before eventually performing at the prestigious Download Festival in Donington.
 Soon after Download, the band released their third single "Penance", a six-minute track about "the journey towards happiness".
 Before the year was out, the band toured the UK again supporting Young Guns, and soon after released their fourth single "Heaven Knows".

 In December 2017, Holding Absence announced a surprise split EP with label mates Loathe, as well as releasing their fifth single "Saint Cecilia".
 This Is as One was released in March 2018, accompanied by a unique co-headline tour with the two bands.
 According to Woodland, "the split came about both at a stage in our careers where we could have benefited from releasing music, but also we wanted to do something a little different".
 This tour was Holding Absence's first foray into European territory and on the UK leg the bands opted to hand-pick the support acts for each date, including artists such as Sleep Token, Modern Error and Parting Gift.